DoubleU-ANG/CASA0018-DL4SN/README.md

 How can gesture recognition technology be effectively integrated into home assistant “magic wand” to enable the  control of windows based on user gestures.

 ## Application Overview
-This project develops a gestured-based smart home assistant “magic wand” and can be mainly divided into five parts.
+This project develops a gestured-based smart home assistant “magic wand” and can be mainly divided into five parts:
 ### Data Collection
 Collecting motion patterns data including clockwise rotation, counterclockwise rotation and stop along with some background random movements via inertial sensor group.
 ### Building Deep Learning Model